 The vision for this #BetterTogether initiative is to increase gas pipeline sector transparency to improve customer and market outcomes.
 To achieve this, Energy Charter signatories in collaboration with the Australian Pipelines and Gas Association are facilitating a customer-led process to develop, refine and implement a set of specific proposals for improving pipeline information reporting to better enable informed decision making by customers during commercial negotiations.

 The first round of independently facilitated workshops with gas pipeline customers were held in April 2020.
 APGA is actively developing initiatives in direct response to the feedback received from customers at the first round of workshops – details of which will be available soon.
 APGA news update

-Led by the Australian Pipelines and Gas Association, with Energy Charter signatories APA and Jemena.
+Led by the Australian Pipelines and Gas Association, supported by APA, AGIG and Jemena.

 #11 BetterTogether - BUSHFIRE RESPONSE